jp9516/etterby/_work/self-service-dashboards-restaurant-group.md

 ### Outcome
 - Weekly franchise reviews anchored on consistent dashboards and alerts
 - Reduced analyst support tickets as owners self-served diagnostics and exported recommendations
-- Ongoing roadmap owned by internal teams with James advising on quarterly enhancements
+- Ongoing roadmap owned by internal teams with the founder advising on quarterly enhancements